meihonggao/MVG-LGA/README.md

 > If you have any questions in using the program, please feel free to contact us by email: meihonggao@mail.nwpu.edu.cn.

 ## Requirements
 MVG-LGA is tested in the conda environment.
 It is recommended that users test the program in this way.
 Of course, they can also execute the program in a familiar environment.
-Note: Before using GAE-LGA, users first need to prepare the following softwares in the execution environment：
+Note: Before using MVG-LGA, users first need to prepare the following softwares in the execution environment：
   * Python 3.6.2
   * PyTrorch 1.9.1
   * NumPy 1.19.2